AroSwift/personal-website/README.md

-# Personal Website
+# Personal Website - Aaron Barlow

-A modern, responsive personal website built with React, TypeScript, and Tailwind CSS.
+A modern, responsive personal website for Aaron Barlow built with React, TypeScript, and Tailwind CSS.
 This website showcases my work, accomplishments, and provides a professional online presence.

 ## Features